vanderbilt-data-science/dgx-user-guide/using-docker-jupyter.md

 * If you plan on using a repository, clone it within the new folder you created now.

-* Launch Docker: `docker run --gpus all --net=host -it -v <testfolder>:/workspace/<testfolder> nvcr.io/nvidia/pytorch:22.12-py3` (or any other container image that supports Jupyter notebooks)
+* Launch Docker: `docker run --gpus all --net=host -it -v <testfolder>:/workspace/<testfolder> nvcr.io/nvidia/pytorch:23.12-py3` (or any other container image that supports Jupyter notebooks)

+* **NOTE:** The ```nvcr.io/nvidia/pytorch:23.12-py3``` is the latest pre-built docker container provided by Nvidia that is optimized to run on DGX A100 systems.
+It contains many key libraries often used with PyTorch, and also contains libaries that allow for multi-GPU workloads using NCCL.
+If needed, you are able to modify this container to include libraries not already included.
+Please see instructions below.

 * Launch Jupyter Lab/Notebook: `jupyter-lab --port xxxx`